ratankaliani/ratankaliani.github.io/content/posts/_index.md

 lang = "en"

 title = "Posts"
-subtitle = "I write about ...."
+subtitle = "Hi, I'm Ratan!
+I enjoy thinking about the world and my place in it."

 date_format = "%b %-d, %Y"